ChainSafe/cypress-polkadot-wallet/packages/plugin/README.md

 <a name="initWallet"></a>

-## initWallet(accounts, origin, origin)
+## initWallet(accounts, origin)

-Initialized the Polkadot wallet.
+Initialize the Polkadot wallet.
 If an origin is passed there is no need to authorize the first connection for Dapps of this origin

 **Kind**: global function